semgrep/semgrep-docs/docs/playground.md

 # Creating rules with Semgrep Playground

 Semgrep Playground is a live editor used to create and test rule patterns on sample code.
-By testing the pattern out on sample code, you are able to quickly assess the purpose, utility, and speed of a rule as well as save it for later refinement, reuse, or for sharing.
+By testing the pattern out on sample code, you are able to quickly assess the purpose, utility, and speed of a rule as well as save it for later refinement, reuse, or sharing.

 ## Creating a rule